-An attractive, medium-sized snake of wet meadows and marshes.
-Very similar to the other gartersnakes, but it usually has a yellowish-orange stripe down the middle of the back.
-The general color is greenish gray, olive, or brown.
-A light stripe on each side may be yellow, green, or blue.
-The area between the light stripes usually has an alternating double row of black spots.
-The light green upper lip has black bars along the edges of the scales.
-The belly is gray or greenish gray with a row of black spots along each side.
+The plains gartersnake is a medium-sized, striped snake of wet prairies and marshes.
+One of Missouri's three species of gartersnakes, its ground color is greenish gray, olive, or brown, but some individuals can be very dark.
+The stripe along the middle of the back is bright yellow, orange, or orangish yellow.
+Another light stripe, which may be yellow, green, or blue, runs along on each side.
+The area between light stripes usually has an alternating double row of black spots.
+The light-green upper lip has boldly marked black bars along the edges of the scales.
+The belly is gray or greenish gray, with a row of black spots along each side.

-Length: 15 to 28 inches.
+Adult length: 15 to 28 inches; occasionally to 43 inches.

 Fear and myth still surround snakes, due largely to a lack of knowledge about them.
 Fortunately, the biology and natural history of Missouri snakes are both interesting and enjoyable to learn.
 People who understand snakes tolerate and appreciate them as a natural part of outdoor Missouri.